When to plant Gladiolus in Flagler County, FL

 Flagler County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is February 5 and first fall frost is December 17.

-Flagler County County sits in USDA Zone 9b.
+Flagler County sits in USDA Zone 9b.
 Gladiolus grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Gladiolus grow in Flagler County County's climate?
+Can Gladiolus grow in Flagler County's climate?

 Your Flagler County Garden Planner — Free